MaximilianGander/BTP_HackXperience_SAC_DSP/exercises/1_DataMarketplace/README.md

 2. Finally, let us navigate to the output node and define the view properties.
 Let us adapt the following:

-  - Business_Name: "V Union Actuals and Influencer"
+  - Business_Name: "V Union Actuals and Influencer_YOUR LAST NAME"
   - Semantic Usage: "Analytical Dataset"
   - Expose for Consumption: Enabled
   - Measures: "Amount"